joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 * Works best halfway through the lecture - people turning up late is unhelpful for the data.
 * In general the data is much nosier than I have presented here - it would be accurate to describe this as 'a system where bad actors are obvious if you want to go and look for them' rather than 'a system where bad actors are prevented from adding bad data'

-⁰ In a recent presentation I also claimed that the increase in attendence was due to me making my lectures very interactive so I probably need to get a bit more evidence for that...
+⁰ In a recent presentation I also claimed that the increase in attendance was due to me making my lectures very interactive so I probably need to get a bit more evidence for that...

+# Autumn 2024
+For Autumn 2024 I did some improvements to the script.
+The mapping is now much quicker.
+Here's an example of the current version of the code.
+(Obviously these are fake names)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Sb5s4rVPAe4?si=HfdSIhtJzPIg8rWp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Over the course of the term I would like to refine it quite a lot, and get it into a position that it works well for other members of staff.
+*